Australian paintings

 The Trial

 Along with the Angry Penguins, another self-taught artist, Russell Drysdale, started redefining the frontiers of society.
 Drysdale's work is interesting to contrast to the optimism of previous pioneering artists.
-His paintings depict towns that had been the pioneering dream but were now laying desolate as the frontier shrank back into nothingness.
-They depict dilapidated iron structures that seem so fleeting in comparison to the eternity of the landscape and the native animals that have inhabited it since time immemorial.
+His paintings depicted towns that had been the pioneering dream but were now laying desolate as the frontier shrank back into nothingness.
+Specifically, they depicted dilapidated iron structures that seem so fleeting in comparison to the eternity of the landscape and the native animals that have inhabited it since time immemorial.

 If appreciated in a historical context, Drysdale's works were not mere depictions of the outback; they recorded Australians changing their attitude towards their identity.
 Rather than depicting the bush as the place of opportunity, Drysdale's works record of a time when Australians began seeing the bush as a place of broken dreams and hence, began to look elsewhere for their heroes.